We earn commissions if you shop through the links below. Read more

 How to start a freelance writing business

 In this age of social media and digital marketing, opportunities abound for skilled and creative writers who can connect to an audience.
-In the US, employment of writers and authors is projected to grow nearly 10% per year through 2030.
 If you’re looking to capitalize on your writing skills and creativity, you might want to consider setting up a freelance writing business.
-You could write or ghostwrite for magazines, books, blogs, organizations and corporate clients.
+You could write or ghostwrite for law magazines, books, blogs, organizations and corporate clients.

 There’s nothing easy about freelance writing, though.
 You would be competing with millions of writers on known freelancing platforms so you’d have to work first at establishing your brand as a writer.
 Create a blog or a website, set up an account on social media and networking platforms, and connect with other writers to find your first client.
 With a bit of luck you should soon start to find some clients.